Yield Rate

 Time admissions decisions strategically.
 Some schools release decisions on dates calculated to maximize the time students have to consider their offer, hoping to push enrollment toward the school over competing offers.

 For your reach schools (HYPSM, top Ivies): yield is sky-high already.
 They don't need your demonstrated interest signals to feel confident in their admit decisions.
-Demonstrated interest helps slightly but isn't decisive.
+Demonstrated interest helps slightly but is not decisive.
 Apply Early Action or REA if available; otherwise Regular Decision is fine.

 For your match and target schools (top-30 to top-50): yield matters a LOT here.
-Schools in this range are competing aggressively with each other for the same applicants and care intensely about whether you'll actually enroll.
+Schools in this range compete aggressively with each other for the same applicants and care intensely about whether you'll actually enroll.
 Demonstrated interest is real here.
 Visit campus or attend a virtual info session, write specific "Why Us" essays, attend admissions events.
-If the school offers ED, ED is a powerful signal — it converts "maybe" into "yes" on yield calculations.
+If the school offers ED, ED is a powerful signal, converting "maybe" into "yes" on yield calculations.

 For your safety schools: yield protection (Tufts Syndrome) is a real risk.
 If your stats are dramatically above a school's median admitted class, the school may waitlist or reject you because they think you're using them as a backup.
 To counter this, write a genuine, specific "Why Us" essay that explains why this school is actually a good fit for you, not just a fallback.
 Expressing real interest at a safety can prevent yield-protection rejection.